 Is Gluten Intolerance A Wheat Allergy?

 In a vast majority of cases, gluten sensitivity symptoms will be systemic and will be a result of consuming gluten over a period of time.
 But symptoms of a wheat allergy will manifest themselves more like you perceive a typical allergy: quickly and with single exposure.
-Being gluten intolerant can be frustrating as this autoimmune disease can be subtle and insidious.
+Being gluten intolerant can be frustrating as this autoimmune disease can be subtle (even silent) and insidious.

 For example, if you eat a large, dense piece of gluten-rich bread and have immediate reactions, you are more likely experiencing wheat allergy symptoms rather than symptoms of gluten intolerance.